andrijazupic/SPHEREx_pipeline/README.md

 ## Source Decontamination

 Due to the large pixel scale of SPHEREx, isolated targets can easily be contaminated by unresolved background sources.
 The contamination pipeline cross-references targets against high-resolution optical catalogs and direct FITS images to flag or remove blended sources.
-A full walkthrough is available in `tutorial_contamination.ipynb`.
+A tutorial is available in `tutorial_contamination.ipynb`.

 ### 1. Catalog-Level Filtering

 The pipeline queries four successive survey catalogs to identify neighboring sources within a defined search radius:

-* **Gaia DR3:** Synchronous ADQL spatial queries to identify basic positional blends.
+*   **Gaia DR3:** Executes synchronous ADQL queries to identify basic positional blends within the search radius.
-* **DESI Legacy DR10 (Tractor):** Anchors the search to the central target and evaluates nearest neighbors.
-Filters noise artifacts using Signal-to-Noise Ratio (SNR) limits and identifies extended background sources.
+*   **DESI Legacy DR10 (Tractor):** Anchors to the central target to evaluate nearest neighbors.
+Filters noise using Signal-to-Noise Ratio (SNR) limits and identifies extended background sources using Tractor morphological classifications and r-band flux.
-* **Pan-STARRS DR1:** Separates stars from extended galaxies using the mathematical difference between PSF and Kron magnitudes in the r-band.
+*   **Pan-STARRS DR1:** Anchors to the central target to evaluate nearest neighbors.
+Filters noise using Signal-to-Noise Ratio (SNR) limits and identifies extended background sources using the difference between PSF and Kron magnitudes in the r-band.
-* **SDSS DR16:** Applies exact spatial logic and SNR limits using SDSS morphological classifications.
+*   **SDSS DR16:** Anchors to the central target to evaluate nearest neighbors.
+Filters noise using Signal-to-Noise Ratio (SNR) limits and identifies extended background sources using SDSS morphological classifications in the r-band.
 ### 2. Image-Level Filtering

-For sources that pass catalog checks, the pipeline performs direct image analysis using a headless World Coordinate System (WCS) PSF fitter:
+For sources that pass catalog checks, the pipeline performs direct image analysis using a World Coordinate System (WCS) PSF fitter:

 * **Fallback Hierarchy:** Sequentially attempts to download optical FITS cutouts from the highest available resolution survey: DESI Legacy $\rightarrow$ PanSTARRS $\rightarrow$ SDSS $\rightarrow$ DSS2.
 * **Source Fitting:** Uses `photutils.DAOStarFinder` to detect observed sources in the cutout.